How acute lymphoblastic leukaemia (ALL) is diagnosed

-Usually you will see your GP, who will examine you and take a blood test.
-If the results of the test are abnormal in any way, your GP or a haematologist from the local hospital will contact you.
+Usually you will see your GP, who will examine you and arrange a blood test.
+If the results of the test suggest you may have leukaemia, your GP or a haematologist from the local hospital will contact you.

 A haematologist is a doctor who specialises in the treatment of blood problems.
 They will arrange for you to be seen quickly at the hospital for further tests and treatment.

 Most people with ALL are referred for treatment at a specialist haematology unit in the hospital.
-The haematologist will ask you about your general health and any previous medical problems before examining you and doing a blood test to check the numbers of all the different types of blood cell.
+The haematologist will ask you about your general health and any previous medical problems.
+They will examine you and do a blood test to check the numbers of all the different types of blood cell.

-If the blood test shows that leukaemia cells are present, the haematologist will want to take a sample of your bone marrow.
-This is the most important test, because it finds out the exact type of leukaemia you have and provides information that the doctors need to plan the best treatment for you.
+If the blood test shows leukaemia cells in your blood, the haematologist will want to take a sample of your bone marrow.
+This is the most important test for diagnosing ALL.
+It shows the exact type of leukaemia you have and provides information that the doctors need to plan the best treatment for you.

 Back to top

 A small sample of the fluid that surrounds your brain and spinal cord is taken to check for leukaemia cells.
-Your doctor uses a local anaesthetic to numb the lower part of your back and then passes a needle gently into the spine to draw off a tiny sample of the fluid to be checked for leukaemia cells.
+Your doctor uses a local anaesthetic to numb the lower part of your back and then passes a needle gently into the spine.
+They then take a small sample of the fluid to be checked for leukaemia cells.

-It will probably take several days for the results of your tests to be ready, and this waiting period will obviously be an anxious time for you.
-It may help if you talk things over with a relative or close friend.
+It will probably take several days for the results of your tests to be ready.
+This waiting period can be an anxious time.
+It may help to talk things over with a relative or close friend.
 You can also contact our cancer support specialists.

 Our Online Community is open 24 hours a day to help you find support, whatever the time of day or night.
 You can share your experiences with people who know what you're going through.